hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 **Q: Is there a maximum number of pools the dashboard can display?**

 There's no hard limit, but performance may decrease with very large numbers of pools (1000+).
 Use search filtering and MICRO view to manage large pool sets effectively.
+Dashboard 1.x has been tested with 600 pools and 800+ nodes on a Lab license VE without issue.